rpm-software-management/dnf/doc/command_ref.rst

     download all the metadata the next time it is run.

 ``dnf clean packages``
     Removes any cached packages from the system.
-Note that packages are not automatically deleted after they are downloaded.

 ``dnf clean plugins``
     Tells all enabled plugins to eliminate their cached data.